Here is a sampling of the hundreds of landscapes we’ve completed since 1971. We have been fortunate to have worked on so many fascinating projects.

 ☞ Please enjoy a look at our work by clicking on the thumbnail photos to reveal a photo album.

 NEW!
-HAMILTON RESIDENCE.
+FRONT YARD PARADISE.
 This front yard really needed help.
 The soil had been replaced with crushed rock, which had to be removed.
 Fresh prepared soil was brought in to replace the rock.
 The client wanted a running stream as part of the water feature.
 Thanks to the skilled artistry of the landscape contractor, Gaia Landscapes of Corvallis, the stream and rock work is just beautiful.
 The water flows beneath the walk that leads to the front door and cascades over stones on its way to the lower patio.
 Plantings include ‘Aurora’ dogwood, ‘Emperor I’ Japanese maple, ‘Tiny Wine’ ninebark, Korean spice viburnum, ‘Coppertone’ Distylium, ‘Morning Light’ Miscanthus grass, ‘Festiva Maxima’ peony, and an assortment of other perennials.
 Installation was completed in 2018.

 NEW!
 TINY HOUSE, TINY GARDEN.
 This sweet little house in Corvallis badly needed a landscape renovation.
 We were able to turn the close quarters into a series of outdoor living spaces for dining, visiting, sitting by the fire pit, and just relaxing.
 A new fence and trellis provide privacy and Clematis vines will climb up to create an elegant curtain of foliage and flowers.
 This is an example of how much can be done to create a beautiful, useful environment even where space is lacking.
 The installation was done by Gaia Landscapes of Corvallis; they did a first-class job.
 WINNER: Beauty Grows Here award, City of Corvallis Parks and Recreation Department.